puran1999/Eyantra2019/Motion deblurring/Readme.txt

 (As found by the hit and trial method)
 =========================================================================

-My progress of shortening the this code and hardcoding the 3 values is the code written in "deconvolution - modified.py"
+My progress of shortening this code and hardcoding the 3 values is the code written in "deconvolution - modified.py"